meanjollies/PKGBUILDs/README.md

 # PKGBUILDs
-A collection of PKGBUILDs for Arch Linux packages I maintain in the AUR
+This is a mirror of all the PKGBUILDs for Arch Linux [packages I maintain](https://aur.archlinux.org/packages/?K=meanjollies&SeB=m) in the AUR.
+I'll gladly accept any PRs.